shelbyspees/speesblog/_posts/2014-10-23-productive.md

 So last night I laid out my gym clothes and this morning I actually woke up at 6:00am, an hour before my alarm.

-I let myself curl up in my blankets for an hour, reading twitter before my alarm went off.
+I let myself curl up in my blankets for an hour, reading Twitter before my alarm went off.
 And then I got up, had some coffee, changed my clothes, and headed out the door.

 I wanted to cry.
 Oh man.
 I'm a huge wuss in 60F weather.